A look at the Tesla logo and a look at how they got started

 Before Elon Musk became involved, Tesla was incorporated in July of 2003 by Martin Eberhard and Marc Tarpenning.
-The two men were inspired to start the company after GM recalled it EV1 electric cars, certain that they would be able to oversee the production of a functioning electric vehicle that would succeed where the EV1 had failed.
+The two men were inspired to start the company after GM recalled it EV1 electric cars, confident that they would be able to oversee the production of a functioning electric vehicle that would succeed where the EV1 had failed.

 In 2004, Elon Musk joined Tesla as the chairman of its board of directors.
 Musk’s vision for the company was to start by producing a premium electric sports car that would be marketed toward wealthy, early adopters then move into producing more mainstream electric vehicles that would be geared toward the general market as soon as possible.

 The first step in Tesla’s plan was the Tesla Roadster – a high-end electric sports car that Elon Musk was very involved in developing.
 After becoming the controlling investor of the company directly after its series A funding, Musk was afforded a lot of influence in regards to the decisions Tesla made and the path forward that the company took.
 Right from the start, Elon Musk made his vision for Tesla clear – to help solve the world’s energy crisis by creating high-quality, mass-market vehicles that didn’t rely on fossil fuels.

 This vision, along with the design of the Tesla Roadster, earned Elon Musk the Global Green product design award in 2006 as well as the Index Award in 2007.